Blog

 Async & Await

-The main goal of async and await is to provide readability and maintenability.
+The main goal of async and await is to provide readability and maintainability.
 They allow you to write more fluent "top to bottom" code without nested calls that can become complex to work with.

 Await: